 Provide Timely and Regular Feedback in Terms of Progress

-Let’s discuss each one of them in more details.
+Let’s discuss each one of them in more detail.

 Tap into Students’ Prior Knowledge

-You can motivate students for learning if, being a teacher, you link the course outline or program with their prior knowledge.
+You can motivate students to learn if, being a teacher, you link the course outline or program with their prior knowledge.
 Students are rarely interested in taking up lectures when they hold no prior knowledge of the topic.

 The most important single factor influencing learning is what the learner already knows – David Ausubel, educational psychologist

-Figuring out what your students already know can significantly assist you in pitching your teachings following the right academic challenge level, and to identify and correct many misconceptions of the students.
-For instance, you may start your lecture with a few open-ended questions, requiring students to answer them in pairs.
+Understanding what your students already know can greatly help you tailor your teaching to the appropriate academic challenge level and identify and correct any misconceptions.
+For example, you can begin your lecture with a few open-ended questions, asking students to answer them in pairs.

-Additionally, you may ask some multiple-choice questions which are based on the information you expect them to know already.
+Additionally, you may ask some multiple-choice questions that are based on the information you expect them to already know.
 This will help you in spotting the areas where you need to fill the gaps in understanding and leaving out the ones students are already aware of.
-Use the gathered information to build a course that would provide them additional knowledge and link it with their existing understanding.
-Nonetheless, tapping learners’ prior knowledge is an effective way to start the new course and an even better way to get learners involved with learning projects, right from the beginning.
+Use the gathered information to build a course that would provide them with additional knowledge and link it with their existing understanding.
+Nevertheless, tapping into learners’ prior knowledge is an effective way to start the new course and an even better way to get learners involved with learning projects right from the beginning.

 Learn Students’ Interests